Jose Trevino Player Props: Yankees vs. Phillies

 - Trevino hit .248 with 12 doubles, a triple, 11 home runs and 15 walks.

-- Trevino picked up an RBI in 26.2% of his 122 games last year, with two or more RBIs in 7.4% of those games (nine).
-He drove in three or more runs in three games.
+- Trevino drove in a run in 32 games last season out of 122 (26.2%), including multiple RBIs in 7.4% of those games (nine times) and three or more RBIs on three occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.